Torsion pairs and 3-fold flops

 \fakesubsection{Classification of bricks} As a corollary we get a succinct description of bricks in \(\zeroper\XZ\), i.e.\ \(\pi\)-perverse sheaves whose endomorphism algebra is one-dimensional.
 This extends to modification algebras a result of Crawley-Boevey \cite[lemma 1]{crawley-boeveyExceptionalFibresKleinian2000}, who showed that the dimension vector of any brick-module over an affine preprojective algebra is a root.

-\begin{keytheorem}[(= \ref{thm:brickclassification})] Let \(b\in \zeroper\XZ\) be a brick.
+\begin{keytheorem}[(=~\ref{thm:brickclassification})] Let \(b\in \zeroper\XZ\) be a brick.
 Then \(b\) is either \begin{enumerate}[(1)] \item a simple module over some modification algebra \({}_\nu\Lambda_\nu\), or \item a skyscraper sheaf on some birational model \(W\) of \(X\), \end{enumerate} tracked under appropriate equivalences induced by mutations or flops.
-In particular, the \(\KK\)-theory class of \(b\) is a primitive restricted root of the (affine) Dynkin data associated to \(X\). \end{keytheorem}
+In particular, the class of \(b\) in the Grothendieck group is a primitive restricted root of the (affine) Dynkin data associated to \(X\). \end{keytheorem}

 In sufficiently restricted settings (e.g.\ under the assumptions imposed in \cite{todaStabilityConditionsCrepant2008}), every algebraic mutation of \(\zeroper\XZ\) is equivalent to the category of perverse sheaves on some birational model \(W\).
 Then the above result says that, up to applying mutation functors, every brick in \(\zeroper\XZ\) is either a point sheaf \(\OO_p\), or the twisted structure sheaf \(\OO_{C_i}(-1)\) on some integral curve, or the suspended canonical sheaf \(\omega_{\ul C}[1]\) of the scheme-theoretic exceptional fiber on some birational model \(W\).
-In general however there are modifying algebras not related to birational geometry in any obvious way \cite[these are the `hidden' t-structures alluded to in][]{hiranoStabilityConditions3fold2023}, and expressing their simple modules in geometric terms is difficult.
+In general however there are modifying algebras not related to birational geometry in any obvious way (these are the `hidden' t-structures alluded to in~\cite{hiranoStabilityConditions3fold2023}), and expressing their simple modules in geometric terms is difficult.
 For a single flopping curve this is accomplished by Donovan--Wemyss \cite[\S 4]{donovanStringyKahlerModuli2024} who show that each such simple is, up to mutation, determined by the structure sheaf or the canonical sheaf of some thickening of the exceptional curve.